Click the "Get a Quote" button below to fill out our online form for quoting blinds.

 Encapsulated Roller Blinds

-Our Laser Safety Encapsulated Roller Blinds are made using the same laser-blocking material as the laser curtains.
-The roller blind is built into a white finish aluminum frame, which encapsulates the top, and both edges of the blind.
-The encapsulated laser blocking blind eliminates any possibility of laser beams passing around the sides of the blind, blocks out direct light (not blackout), and provides optimal protection.
+Our Laser Safety Encapsulated Roller Blinds use the same laser-blocking material as the laser curtains.
+The roller blind has a white finish aluminum frame.
+It encapsulates the top, and both edges of the blind.
+As a result, the encapsulated laser blocking blind eliminates any possibility of laser beams passing around the sides of the blind, blocks out direct light (not blackout), and provides optimal protection.

 Laser Blocking Blind Features: